-The alignment to such law required that a series of adjustments be made to the Company's Bylaws, any other method determined by CONSOB (an announcement in at least one national daily newspaper and a message published on the Company's website and through Borsa Italiana's Newspaper service), containing the information required by Art.
+Shareholders' Meetings are called by means of a notice published on the Company's website and by any other method determined by CONSOB (an announcement in at least one national daily newspaper and a message published on the Company's website and through Borsa Italiana's Newspaper service), containing the information required by Art.
 125-bis of the Consolidated Law on Financial Intermediation.